Ernst Stavro Blofeld: Character

 Ian Fleming includes information about Ernst Stavro Blofeld's background in his novel Thunderball.
 According to the novel, Blofeld was born on 28 May 1908 (which is also Fleming's birthdate) in Gdingen, Imperial Germany (now Gdynia, Poland); his father Ernst George Blofeld was Polish of German descent, and his mother Maria Stavro Michelopoulos was Greek, hence his Greek middle name Stavro.
 After World War I, Blofeld became a Polish national.
 As a young man, he was well-versed in the social science disciplines, but also in the natural science and technology disciplines.
 He first graduated from the University of Warsaw with a degree in Political History and Economics, and then from the Warsaw University of Technology with a degree in Engineering and Radionics.
 He was then hired by the Polish Ministry of Posts and Telegraphs and appointed to a sensitive communication position, which he used for buying and selling stocks at the Warsaw Stock Exchange.

 Foreseeing World War II, Blofeld made copies of top-secret wires and sold them for cash to Nazi Germany.
 Before the German invasion of Poland in 1939, he destroyed all records of his existence, then moved first to Sweden, then to Turkey, where he worked for Turkish Radio and began to set up his own private intelligence organisation.
 During the war, he sold information to both sides.
 After the defeat of Erwin Rommel, he decided to back the Allied war effort, and was awarded numerous medals by the Allied powers after the war's end.
 Blofeld then moved temporarily to South America before founding SPECTRE.

 In the John Gardner novel For Special Services, Blofeld is depicted as having had a daughter, Nena, with a French prostitute.

 Although Fleming himself never confirmed it, it is generally thought that the character of Blofeld was based on real-life Greek arms dealer Basil Zaharoff.
 It is commonly believed that the name Blofeld was inspired by the English cricket commentator Henry Blofeld's father, Thomas Blofeld, with whom Fleming went to school.
 Henry Blofeld offered on the BBC Radio 4 series Just a Minute that "Ian took my father's name as the name of the baddie."
+It was actually revealed that it was based on Thomas's brother, John Blofeld, a judge, after Fleming saw his name on the membership list at Boodle's and deemed it as an appropriate villain's name.